Game Designer vs. Game Developer: Key Differences

 The career paths for game designers within the industry are exciting and varied.
 Maybe you’ll choose to become a level designer, which focuses on the environment and space of each world or level of a game.
 Or perhaps you’re more into storytelling and prefer to adopt the role of a narrative designer.

 What’s more, the future is bright for game designers, as demand has grown year after year.
-According to the U.S. Bureau of Labor Statistics, there’s a predicted 16% total increase from 2022 to 2032.
+According to the U.S. Bureau of Labor Statistics, there’s a predicted 7% total increase of web development and digital design roles between 2024 and 2034.

-Seeing as the game design field is continually being molded and shaped, staying updated with any industry changes will give you a leg up on the competition.
+Given that the game design field is continually evolving and being shaped, staying up to date with industry changes will give you a competitive edge.
 It’ll also open doors for new career paths.

 Game developer